antran89/blog/_posts/notes/2015-03-03-Debugging-CUDA-in-MATLAB.md

 {% gist d293a10b99940e9db729 %}

-The compilation source code is part of my [Matlab Cuda Convolution](https://github.com/chrischoy/MatlabCUDAConv/) and you can see the compilation code in action at <https://github.com/chrischoy/MatlabCUDAConv>.
+The compilation source code is a part of my [Matlab Cuda Convolution](https://github.com/chrischoy/MatlabCUDAConv/) and you can see the compilation code in action at <https://github.com/chrischoy/MatlabCUDAConv>.

 To debug, you can either use the last argument to be `true`.
 It will add the debug option `-g -G`.